Bill Of The Month: A Tale Of 2 CT Scanners — One Richer, One Poorer

 Service provider: Gulf Coast Medical Center, owned by Lee Health, the dominant health care system in southwest Florida.

 Medical procedure: A CT scan, which uses X-rays to create cross-sectional images of the body.
-Hynden got his October scan at Summerlin Imaging Center, a standalone facility in Fort Myers that offers a range of diagnostic tests, including X-rays, MRI and CT scans.
+Hynden got his October scan at Summerlin Imaging Center, a stand-alone facility in Fort Myers that offers a range of diagnostic tests, including X-rays, MRI and CT scans.

 Rick Davis, co-owner of Summerlin, says his center is small and independent, so he doesn't have much bargaining power.
 That means insurance companies pretty much dictate what he can charge for a scan.
 In Hynden's case that was $268, including the cost of a radiologist to read the images.

 Ultimately, what Medicare decides to pay for a scan sets the standard.
 "The Medicare fee schedule is what all the other companies use as their guideline," Davis tells me as he gives me a tour of Summerlin.
-"It's basically the Bible.
+"It's basically the bible.
 It's what everyone goes by."

 Summerlin's office manager, Kimberly Papiska, says the maximum the center ever bills for a CT scan is $1,200.
 But the rates insurance companies pay are usually less than $300.